-Based on their findings the Google team came up with a list of the 5 key dynamics that make great teams successful: psychological safety, dependability, structure & clarity, meaning and impact.
+Based on the findings of “Project Aristotle”, Google developed a list of the 5 key dynamics that make great teams successful: psychological safety, dependability, structure & clarity, meaning, and impact.

-While all five were needed to create a successful team, psychological safety stood out as the most important factor.
+While all five were necessary to create a successful team, psychological safety stood out as the most important factor.

 According to Harvard Business School professor Amy Edmondson, who coined the term: